New York seeks to develop U.S.'s biggest offshore wind projects

 The governor directed the Department of Environmental Conservation and the New York State Energy Research and Development Authority (NYSERDA) to study how the state could become 100 percent renewable in the future.

-Unlike in many European countries, there is only one offshore wind farm operating in the United States at present, Deepwater's 30-MW project off Block Island, which entered service December 2016.
+Unlike in many European countries, there is only one offshore wind farm operating in the United States at present, Deepwater Wind's 30-MW project off Block Island, Rhode Island, which entered service December 2016.

 On Long Island, Cuomo said LIPA was expected to vote on the 90-MW wind project at its January meeting.
 He said the area off the coast of Montauk could ultimately host up to 1,000 MW of offshore wind.